-Looking for a job takes a lot of energy, and if you’ve been out of work for an extended period it’s very easy to lose confidence and motivation.
+Looking for a job takes a lot of energy.
+And if you’ve been forced to unexpectedly look for a new job or have been out of work for an extended period it’s very easy to lose confidence and motivation.
 The key is resilience.
 The more resilient you are the more confident you will feel and the more productive and effective your job search will be.

 Here are some ways to build your resilience and keep your job search on track:

 For many of us, our lives are dictated by routine.
 Without the framework of a job to guide you, it’s easy to lose focus.
 Before you know it, days have passed and you haven’t made any real progress.

 To combat this, try to establish a routine.
 Get up at the same time every day and schedule activities for certain times.
 Making and sticking to a plan will help you to be more productive and keep you focused on your goal.

 It’s not always good to spend too much time focused on a single activity.
 You need to take a break.
 Find something you enjoy doing and make time for it every day.
 Allowing your brain to switch off from looking for work will mean you have more focus and energy when you get back to it.

 Just because you aren’t working, don’t distance yourself from your profession.
 Keeping up-to-date with the latest news and happenings will keep you connected to your network and ensure your skills and knowledge remain relevant.
 The ICAEW and CABA hold a range of online and face-to-face events for past and present ICAEW members and ACA students.
 Take a look at what’s coming up.

 Eating well and exercising regularly is good for the brain as well as the body.
 Don't become a couch potato!
 Keep moving to stay energised and motivated.